sokhnarfall/planify/README.md

-# a99 Final Project Template Repo
+# a99 Final Project Repo

 **DUE:** 2023-05-05T22:00 (End of Exam Period)